samatjain/dotfiles/README.md

  * My own dotfiles, littered across many different types of machines
  * [Evan Purkhiser's dotfiles-personal](https://github.com/EvanPurkhiser/dots-personal/) (since he's the creator of dots)

+## Configuration profiles

+### common/egypt

+Scripts, settings, etc only applicable to the egypt network.

+### common/rome

+Scripts, settings, etc only applicable to the rome network.

 ## System packages

 The configuration in this repository will work best w/ additional system packages installed.